emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC-and-NVIDIA-Shield-TV-with-1080p-GUI.md

 Refresh rate switching doesn't work if the AVR is HDMI 2.0/HDCP 2.2 and the display is HDMI/HDCP 1.4.

-HDR10 is active only in 4K at 40/59.94/60Hz [see these instructions](https://github.com/koying/SPMC/wiki/Recommended-video-settings-for-SPMC%2C-NVIDIA-Shield-TV-and-UHD-%284K%29-TVs-with-4K-GUI).
+HDR10 is active only in 4K at 40/59.94/60Hz.
+[See these instructions](https://github.com/koying/SPMC/wiki/Recommended-video-settings-for-SPMC%2C-NVIDIA-Shield-TV-and-UHD-%284K%29-TVs-with-4K-GUI).